fiyandamamuri/fiyandamamuri/README.md

 **` Junior Data Scientist `**

 Hello!
-I am Fiyanda Ma'muri, a passionate and dedicated Data Science Engineer with expertise in Data and Machine Learning.
-I am currently pursuing my undergraduate degree in Informatics Engineering at Pamulang University.
+I am Fiyanda Ma'muri, Freshgraduate with passionate and dedicated Data Scientist with expertise in Data and Machine Learning.
 With a strong foundation in Python, SQL, data analysis tools and libraries, I am able to collect, clean, analyze, and visualize data to generate useful insights for decision making.
-I am also involved in developing simple machine learning models and ensuring the data used is accurate.
+I am also involved in developing machine learning models and ensuring the data used is accurate.
 My focus is to continue learning and improving my skills in programming, statistics, and data analysis.

 <a href="https://www.linkedin.com/in/fiyandamamuri/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a> <a href="https://github.com/fiyandamamuri"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"></a> <a href="mailto:fiyandamamuri@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>